 1. Customizing the class to address your objectives

-Prior to each training engagement, we talk with you, review your proposals, and in general, work to understand your unique issues, challenges, and objectives.
-With this background, we then configure the class to meet your needs.
+Prior to each training engagement, we work to understand your unique issues, challenges, and objectives.
+We then configure the class accordingly.
 For example, if your biggest challenge is differentiation in a competitive market, we spend more time investigating ways to accomplish that.

 2. Customizing the class for the audience